(See also Overview of Acute Coronary Syndromes.)

-Overall mortality rate is about 30%, with 25 to 30% of these patients dying before reaching the hospital (typically due to ventricular fibrillation).
-In-hospital mortality rate is about 10% (typically due to cardiogenic shock) but varies significantly with severity of left ventricular failure (see Table: Killip Classification and Mortality Rate of Acute Myocardial Infarction*).
+Overall mortality rate prior to the modern era of treatment with fibrinolytics and PCI was about 30%, with 25 to 30% of these patients dying before reaching the hospital (typically due to ventricular fibrillation).
+In-hospital mortality rate is about 10% (typically due to cardiogenic shock) but varies significantly with severity of left ventricular failure (see table Killip Classification and Mortality Rate of Acute MI).

 For patients receiving reperfusion (fibrinolysis or PCI), in-hospital mortality is 5 to 6%, versus 15% for patients eligible for reperfusion who do not receive reperfusion therapy.
 In centers with established primary PCI programs, in-hospital mortality is reported to be < 5%.

 Most patients who die of cardiogenic shock have an infarct or a combination of scar and new infarct affecting ≥ 50% of LV mass.
-Five clinical characteristics predict 90% of the mortality in patients who present with STEMI (see Table: Mortality Risk at 30 Days in STEMI): older age (31% of total mortality), lower systolic BP (24%), Killip class > 1 (15%), faster heart rate (12%), and anterior location (6%).
-Mortality rates of women and patients with diabetes tend to be higher.
+Five clinical characteristics predict 90% of the mortality in patients who present with STEMI (see table Mortality Risk at 30 Days in STEMI and Risk of Adverse Events at 14 Days in NSTEMI):

-Mortality rate of patients who survive initial hospitalization is 8 to 10% in the year after acute MI.
-Most fatalities occur in the first 3 to 4 mo.
+Mortality rate of patients who survive initial hospitalization is 8 to 10% in the year after acute myocardial infarction.
+Most fatalities occur in the first 3 to 4 months.
 Persistent ventricular arrhythmia, heart failure, poor ventricular function, and recurrent ischemia indicate high risk.
-Many authorities recommend stress ECG before hospital discharge or within 6 wk.
+Many authorities recommend stress ECG before hospital discharge or within 6 weeks.
 Good exercise performance without ECG abnormalities is associated with a favorable prognosis; further evaluation is usually not required.
 Poor exercise performance is associated with a poor prognosis.

 Cardiac performance after recovery depends largely on how much functioning myocardium survives the acute attack.
 Acute damage adds to scars from previous infarcts.
 When > 50% of left ventricular mass is damaged, prolonged survival is unusual.